EternalFlower/PSO2NGS-Scratch-Image-Downloader/README.md

 C# Version of Scratch Parser

-Fetch the data from URL or HTML file and parse to create a json file containing all of the items in the list and the image url.
+Fetch JSON item list and bonus list from website and download the images.

 Also can download the images.